releasehub-samples/bring-your-own-terraform-example/README.md

 1. Install Python dependencies:

-    ```
+    ```sh
     cd test/
     pip install -r requirements.txt
     ```

-1. Optionally, update / edit the values in `./release/environment_variables.yaml` as needed for your tests.
+1. Optionally, update the values in `./release/environment_variables.yaml` as needed for your tests.

 1. From within your AWS account, navigate to either the EKS or IAM web console and find the IAM role used by worker nodes in your cluster.
 Make note of the role's name, which will follow a pattern like this: